The trajectory of the planets over the flat Earth.

 By using Demlo numbers and the magic square of the sun we have discovered that all numbers linked to the solar disk are multiple of 111.

 Here are the numbers of the cone of the sun:

 The cone of planets along their trajectories

 Now we have to consider the quite astonishing point that planets are always seen in the celestial hemisphere near the ecliptic, that is the trajectory of the sun in the sky.
-Astronomers approach this phenomenon by saying that it happens because each planet follows an orbit moving on the same plane of the ecliptic or presenting a very small angle in respect of it: this situation should immediately appear to the observer as something totally strange and the Newtonian gravitational theory could never explain such incredible layout of the planetary system since gravity should consent to the planets to rotate in very different orbits.
+Astronomers approach this phenomenon by saying that it happens because each planet follows an orbit moving on the same plane of the ecliptic or presenting a very small angle with respect to it.
+This situation should immediately appear to the observer as something totally strange.
+Moreover, the Newtonian gravitational theory could never explain such incredible layout of the planetary system.
+This, because gravity should allow the planets to rotate in very different orbits.